 I started doing this re-read for Tor.com in 2012 because I needed the cash.
 Tor paid $25/post and if I did four of them in a month that was my grocery money.
 But something strange happened.
 When I started doing this re-read I was about to sign a contract to write my first horror novel, Horrorstör.
 By the time I finished, I had two horror novels under my belt and my non-fiction history of the paperback horror boom of the ‘70s and ‘80s, Paperbacks from Hell, was about to win the Stoker.
 To say a lot changed in my life over those five years would understate the intensity of that roller coaster ride, but through all the ups and downs, one thing stayed the same: reading big thick books by Stephen King.
 This re-read that started out as a way to pay the bills became my rock, my anchor and, more than once, my map through rough waters.
 Looking back, it’s maybe the most important thing I wrote in that time.

 I didn’t read everything Stephen King wrote.
-I left out the books he wrote under the psuedonym, Richard Bachman (Rage, The Long Walk, Roadwork, The Running Man), except for Thinner since it was essentially released as a Stephen King book when his pen name was exposed right after publication.
+At the time I left out the books he wrote under the pseudonym, Richard Bachman (Rage, The Long Walk, Roadwork, The Running Man), except for Thinner, but I’ve since remedied that and added those write-ups to the re-read.
 I ignored his illustrated books and comic books (Cycle of the Werewolf, Creepshow), the seven volume Dark Tower books, his book of essays about horror (Danse Macabre), and his collaborations with Peter Straub (The Talisman, Black House).

 That still left me with plenty of books.
 38 of his novels, to be exact, along with 15 novellas, 111 short stories, and 5 poems.
 In the years since the re-read ended, he’s written a ton of new novels and two more collection of short stories, and shows no sign of slowing down.
 One day, I’ll catch up to him, but that’s the nice thing about reading King.
 He’s the rare author who writes more than you can ever possibly read.
 He’s one of the rare writers who believes in always giving you more.